cryptiklemur/cron-bundle/README.md

 The interval spec ("PT1H" in the above example) is documented on the [DateInterval](http://au.php.net/manual/en/dateinterval.construct.php) documentation page, and can be modified whenever you choose.
 For your CronJob to be scanned and included in future runs, you must first run `app/console cron:scan` - it will be scheduled to run the next time you run `app/console cron:run`

+If you add a new command, you have to run the scan function for it to get picked up, or clear the symfony cache.